Emmanuel Rivera Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The Braves' 3.80 team ERA ranks fourth across all MLB pitching staffs.

-- The Braves' 3.78 team ERA ranks third across all MLB pitching staffs.
+- Braves pitchers combine to allow 99 home runs (1.1 per game), the third-fewest in baseball.

-- His most recent time out came on Friday against the Chicago White Sox, when the right-hander threw seven scoreless innings while giving up three hits.
+- In his last outing on Saturday against the Chicago White Sox, the right-hander threw six innings, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.